 Microscopic colitis causes inflammation of the large intestine (colon) that leads to ongoing watery diarrhea.

 Microscopic colitis is characterized by an inflammation (swelling) of the colon (large intestine) that leads to chronic (ongoing) watery diarrhea.
-The condition is more common in females than it is in males.

 There are two types of microscopic colitis: